Expo '70 Commemorative Stadium

 The stadium was the home ground of J.League club Gamba Osaka between 1993 and 2015 before the club moved to Suita City Football Stadium.
 It remains in use as a local athletics venue, rugby and as a home venue for Gamba Osaka's Under-23 team in the J3 League.

 Access

-Approx. one-minute walk from Koen-higashiguchi Station on the Osaka Monorail Saito Line.
+The stadium can be reached via an approximately one-minute walk from Koen-higashiguchi Station on the Osaka Monorail Saito Line.